paypal/gorealis/docs/getting-started.md

 Follow the guide at http://aurora.apache.org/documentation/latest/operations/installation/

 ### Configuring Scheduler to use Docker-Compose executor
-In order use the docker compose executor with Aurora, we must first give the scheduler a configuration file that contains information on how to run the executor.
+In order to use the docker compose executor with Aurora, we must first give the scheduler a configuration file that contains information on how to run the executor.

 #### Configuration file